 Open or quit Terminal on Mac

+Terminal provides a command-line interface to macOS.
 Each window in Terminal represents an instance of a shell process.
 The window contains a prompt that indicates you can enter a command.
-The prompt you see depends on your Terminal and shell preferences, but it often includes the name of the host you’re logged in to, your current working folder, your user name, and a prompt symbol.
+The prompt you see depends on your Terminal and shell settings, but it often includes the name of the host you’re logged in to, your current working folder, your username and a prompt symbol.
 For example, if a user named michael is using the default zsh shell, the prompt appears as:

 michael@MacBook-Pro ~ %